AlecBenzer/alecbenzer.github.com/_posts/2012-10-03-ordinals-and-cardinals.md

 And so, in the same vein, it turns out that in the standard model of set theory ([Zermelo-Fraenkel set theory with the axiom of choice](http://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory), often referred to as ZFC), the continuum hypothesis is neither true nor fale, just like our "There exists a table with seven legs" theorem.

+---

-Well, that's all I've got.
+That's all I've got.
 If you're interested, here are some wiki pages about this stuff:

 * [Ordinal numbers](http://en.wikipedia.org/wiki/Ordinal_number)
 * [Cardinal numbers](http://en.wikipedia.org/wiki/Cardinal_numbers)